Know your burn.

 How To Actually Use This Number

 To lose weight, eat below your TDEE.
-A 500-calorie daily deficit produces roughly one pound of fat loss per week — fast enough to see real progress, slow enough to preserve muscle and sanity.
+A 500-calorie daily deficit produces roughly one pound of fat loss per week.
+That's fast enough to see real progress, slow enough to preserve muscle and sanity.
 To maintain, eat right around your TDEE and let your body recompose.
 To build muscle, eat 250–500 calories above TDEE while training hard; this is the slow lane, but it's the lane that actually works without piling on fat.

 A note on accuracy: These are evidence-based estimates.
 Individual metabolism varies by up to ±10% based on genetics, hormones, sleep, stress, and non-exercise activity.
 Use this number as a starting point, then adjust based on what your scale and mirror tell you over 2–3 weeks.